 Giada De Laurentiis lavishly explores her food roots and the lifestyle traditions that define La Bella Vita with the contemporary California twist that has made her America’s most beloved Italian chef.
 Giada’s Italy, she returns to her native Rome to reconnect with the flavors that have inspired the way she cooks and shares what it means to live la dolce vita.
-From pasta to tomatoes, Calabrian chili paste, and beyond, use these Italian ingredients to start cooking your way through Giada's Italy.
+From pasta to tomatoes, Calabrian chili paste, and beyond, use these Italian ingredients to start cooking your way through Giada's Italy - and choose to get it with or without the signed copy of Giada's Italy!

 This Box Includes the following: